Scent Detection Training For Dogs – Itsaboutdog

 • Pick one of the four essential oils from your kit and dab a small quantity on a cotton swab to introduce your dog to the scent.
 Hold a delicious dog treat in one hand and the swab in the other after enclosing it in a small metal tin.
 Make sure your tin’s lid has some holes in it so the smell may escape.

-• After your dog grasps the rules of the game, you may test him by putting the scent somewhere else, like a box, and seeing if he can find it.
-Once your dog is consistently using his nose to target the box, gradually increase the quantity of boxes.
+• After your dog grasps the game’s rules, you may test him by putting the scent somewhere else, like a box, and seeing if he can find it.
+Once your dog consistently uses his nose to target the box, gradually increase the quantity of boxes.

 • Once your dog can identify the scent on cue, place the tin on the ground and see whether he will go to it when you ask him to search.